rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 brew install --cask rsyncosx
 ```

-## The changelog and a few important words about RsyncOSX
+## The changelog

 There is a [changelog](/post/changelog/).
-Also please see info about [the latest version of rsync to install.](/post/rsync/)

-Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).
+Also please see info about [the latest version of rsync to install.](/post/rsync/) Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

 ## RsyncUI